 The attempt made with this list is to list those conventional methods, which demand of the practitioner to make a bid on the two level or higher.
 Therefore, Weak Two Bids are included and are not treated separately.

 Any and all contributions not listed here will be and shall be greatly appreciated.
 There are many methods of opening the auction, of overcalling or competing in the auction starting on the two level or higher, and we hope to add many of these methods to this list.

-Weak Two Bids - These opening bids and also overcall bids are based on several features.
+This web page contains the developed parameters and describes the devised features of the Weak Two bid and its evolution in the game of bridge.
+These opening bids and also overcall bids on the two level are based on several features.
 They differ from partnership to partnership owing to the employment, which can be described as disciplined or undisciplined.
 The main perceived difference between preemptive bids and Weak Two bids is that Weak Two bids occur only on the two level, whereas a preemptive bid can be employed on all levels except the one level.